119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 When Is It Better to Sell Your Car for Scrap?

 If repair costs exceed your car’s value, scrapping it is often the smarter choice.
-Old, non-running, or heavily damaged vehicles can lose their value very quickly.
+Old, non-running, or heavily damaged vehicles lose their value quickly.
 When you take a damaged car to a shop, it could end up costing you thousands of dollars without adding any resale value.
-If there is no interest from buyers or the repair estimates exceed your profit, then scrapping the vehicle is the right move.
+If there is little buyer interest or repair estimates exceed the car’s value, scrapping the vehicle may be the smarter option.

 Also Read: 9 Essential Tips to Safely Sell Your Scrap Car & Avoid Scams